Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

    ![](../Images/Azure-cancel-tour.png)

-10. Click "Next" from the bottom right corner to embark on your Lab journey!
+10. Click **Next** from the bottom right corner to embark on your Lab journey!

      ![Start Your Azure Journey](../Images/sc900-image(3).png)